 For the purposes of counting offenses and victims, consider the "sexually violent offenses" listed in section (B) below.
 Countable convictions (listed in (B)) include: a prior or current conviction that resulted in a determinate prison sentence, a conviction for an offense that was committed prior to July 1, 1977, and that resulted in an indeterminate prison sentence, a prior finding of not guilty by reason of insanity and a prior conviction for which the inmate received a grant of probation.
 A conviction resulting in a finding that the person was a mentally disordered sex offender (MDSO) counts regardless of the convicted offense.
 One juvenile adjudication may be counted as a conviction if the inmate was at least 16 years of age at the time of the juvenile offense and the juvenile was sentenced to the California Youth Authority.
-A conviction in another state for an offense that includes all the elements of an offense listed in (B) below, shall also be deemed to be a sexually violent offense.
+A conviction in another state for an offense that includes all the elements of an offense listed in (B) below, shall also be deemed to be a sexually violent offense even if the offender did not receive a determinate sentence for that prior offense.